tomc944/AdventurerCollective/README.md

 Phase 4 adds a social element to AdventurerCollective.
 Users can follow or be followed by other participants of the website.
 Backend will be set up so queries can be made to find users that can be followed.
+Search bar will be a react component that is available in all views except for new user/new sessions.

 [Details][phase-four]